LiU-SeeGoals/nRF24L01P-lib/examples/nrf-rx-h755-simple/README.md

 Asynchronous mode.

 ### User button
-We only activate an interrupt on the user button pin.
+We catch an interrupt when the user button is pressed.